dee25092005/dee25092005/README.md

 ### 🛠️ Backend-Focused Developer
 *National University of Laos | Expected 2027*

-I specialize in bridging the gap between elegant UI and robust backend architecture.
+I try bridging the gap between elegant UI and robust backend architecture.
 Currently deep-diving into high-concurrency systems with **Golang,MongoDB** and **Docker** for scalable mobile solutions with **Flutter**.

 ---